influxdata/telegraf/128tech.md

 ```

 This will produce new RPMs and place them into the `build` directory.

-Fetching can be skipped by using the `--no-fetch` flag:

 ```
 ./scripts/docker-env build --version 1.13.1 --release 3 --no-fetch